 Review by Klaus Schroiff, published February 2023

 Needless to say – it’s a fully manual lens.
 Thus you set the aperture on the lens while (usually) setting the camera to aperture priority mode.
-Manual focusing is pure joy with this lens, and it’s also precise when using a magnified view.
+Manual focusing is pure joy with this lens, and when using a magnified view, it’s also precise.
+It does slow you down, but that’s more part of the fun of using a vintage lens.

 |Number of aperture blades